CLI docs

 List projects in the selected workspace.

-trycase project create --workspace <workspace> --name <name> --repo <owner/name>
+trycase project create --workspace <workspace> --source none --name <name>

-Create a project in an explicit workspace.
+Create an upload-first project in an explicit workspace.

 trycase project manifest show --project <project>